Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

+**Speaker:**
-**Speaker:** We are now moving on to room clearing.
+We are now moving on to room clearing.
 In this phase, I’ll be testing you on your clearing skills and facility knowledge.

-**Speaker:** Please create a single file line behind me at the door.
+Please create a single file line behind me at the door.
 Once you are in the line do not move as I still have more instructions to give.

 > `[Head over to the door and have attendees line up behind you]`